Pioneering a new generation best-in-class menin inhibitor for acute myeloid leukemia, a disease of high unmet need

 Menin Inhibition

-A key driver of AML is the protein–protein interaction between menin and KMT2A, a gene that encodes the enzyme lysine methyltransferase 2A (also known as MLL, or mixed-lineage leukemia protein).
-In normal cells KMT2A helps control transcription and differentiation.
+A key driver of many instances of AML is the protein–protein interaction between menin and KMT2A, a gene that encodes the enzyme lysine methyltransferase 2A (also known as MLL, or mixed-lineage leukemia protein).
+In normal cells KMT2A helps control transcription and differentiation, however in a disease state, the binding of menin to KMT2A drives the upregulation of genes which directly contribute to the formation and maintenance of leukemic cells.

 Menin inhibitors have emerged in recent years as an important and clinically-validated therapeutic class in the treatment of AML.
 By disrupting the binding of the KMT2A protein to menin, these inhibitors restore normal gene regulation, triggering differentiation and apoptosis of malignant cells.